theREALdebater/eclat/doc/eclat/eclat.md

 a wrapped library (except for the generation of stub libraries, mentioned a little further on); a wrapped library cannot be modified.

-Any library is permitted to depend on one or more wrapped libraries.
-They, in turn, could depend on other wrapped libraries, and so on to form a tree of dependencies.
+Any library is permitted to include one or more wrapped libraries.
+They, in turn, could include other wrapped libraries, and so on to form a tree of dependencies.
 The resulting ‘effective library’ comprises the visible units of all the libraries in this tree, and there must not be any name clashes.
 Every dependency would specify the version of the wrapped library it depends on.